particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 The 5V pins on the 40-pin HAT connector can be used as an output (when powered by battery or USB), or as an input (powering Tachyon from the HAT).
 See [Power](#power), above.

-When supplying power to the HAT, the 5V power is limited.
+When supplying power to the HAT, the 5V power is limited to 1.5A.
 It can operate most peripheral cards, but high current cards like motor HATs may not work.

+For additional details about using 5V as a power input, see [power requirements](#power-requirements), below.

 ### <!-- shared-diagram-label top-diagram wifi-antenna title-label-paren -->Wi-Fi chip antenna (15)<!-- end -->